imq/awesome-projects/doc/incident-response/README.md

 * [CimSweep](https://github.com/PowerShellMafia/CimSweep) - Suite of CIM/WMI-based tools that enable the ability to perform incident response and hunting operations remotely across all versions of Windows.
 * [CIRTkit](https://github.com/byt3smith/CIRTKit) - CIRTKit is not just a collection of tools, but also a framework to aid in the ongoing unification of Incident Response and Forensics investigation processes.
 * [Cyber Triage](http://www.cybertriage.com) - Cyber Triage remotely collects and analyzes endpoint data to help determine if it is compromised.
 It’s agentless approach and focus on ease of use and automation allows companies to respond without major infrastructure changes and without a team of forensics experts.
 Its results are used to decide if the system should be erased or investigated further.
+* [Dissect](https://github.com/fox-it/dissect) - Dissect is a digital forensics & incident response framework and toolset that allows you to quickly access and analyse forensic artefacts from various disk and file formats, developed by Fox-IT (part of NCC Group).
 * [Doorman](https://github.com/mwielgoszewski/doorman) - osquery fleet manager that allows remote management of osquery configurations retrieved by nodes.
 It takes advantage of osquery's TLS configuration, logger, and distributed read/write endpoints, to give administrators visibility across a fleet of devices with minimal overhead and intrusiveness.
 * [Falcon Orchestrator](https://github.com/CrowdStrike/falcon-orchestrator) - Extendable Windows-based application that provides workflow automation, case management and security response functionality.
 * [Flare](https://github.com/fireeye/flare-vm) - A fully customizable, Windows-based security distribution for malware analysis, incident response, penetration testing.
 * [Fleetdm](https://github.com/fleetdm/fleet) - State of the art host monitoring platform tailored for security experts.
 Leveraging Facebook's battle-tested osquery project, Fleetdm delivers continuous updates, features and fast answers to big questions.
 * [GRR Rapid Response](https://github.com/google/grr) - Incident response framework focused on remote live forensics.
 It consists of a python agent (client) that is installed on target systems, and a python server infrastructure that can manage and talk to the agent.
 Besides the included Python API client, [PowerGRR](https://github.com/swisscom/PowerGRR) provides an API client library in PowerShell working on Windows, Linux and macOS for GRR automation and scripting.
-* * [IRIS](https://github.com/dfir-iris/iris-web) - IRIS is a web collaborative platform for incident response analysts allowing to share investigations at a technical level.
+* [IRIS](https://github.com/dfir-iris/iris-web) - IRIS is a web collaborative platform for incident response analysts allowing to share investigations at a technical level.
 * [Kuiper](https://github.com/DFIRKuiper/Kuiper) - Digital Forensics Investigation Platform
 * [Limacharlie](https://www.limacharlie.io/) - Endpoint security platform composed of a collection of small projects all working together that gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level environment for managing and pushing additional modules into memory to extend its functionality.
+* [Matano](https://github.com/matanolabs/matano): Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.
 * [MozDef](https://github.com/mozilla/MozDef) - Automates the security incident handling process and facilitate the real-time activities of incident handlers.
+* [MutableSecurity](https://github.com/MutableSecurity/mutablesecurity) - CLI program for automating the setup, configuration, and use of cybersecurity solutions.
-* [nightHawk](https://github.com/biggiesmallsAG/nightHawkResponse) - Application built for asynchronus forensic data presentation using ElasticSearch as the backend.
+* [nightHawk](https://github.com/biggiesmallsAG/nightHawkResponse) - Application built for asynchronous forensic data presentation using ElasticSearch as the backend.
 It's designed to ingest Redline collections.
 * [Open Computer Forensics Architecture](http://sourceforge.net/projects/ocfa/) - Another popular distributed open-source computer forensics framework.
 This framework was built on Linux platform and uses postgreSQL database for storing data.
 * [osquery](https://osquery.io/) - Easily ask questions about your Linux and macOS infrastructure using a SQL-like query language; the provided *incident-response pack* helps you detect and respond to breaches.
 * [Redline](https://www.fireeye.com/services/freeware/redline.html) - Provides host investigative capabilities to users to find signs of malicious activity through memory and file analysis, and the development of a threat assessment profile.
+* [SOC Multi-tool](https://github.com/zdhenard42/SOC-Multitool) - A powerful and user-friendly browser extension that streamlines investigations for security professionals.
 * [The Sleuth Kit & Autopsy](http://www.sleuthkit.org) - Unix and Windows based tool which helps in forensic analysis of computers.
 It comes with various tools which helps in digital forensics.
 These tools help in analyzing disk images, performing in-depth analysis of file systems, and various other things.
 * [TheHive](https://thehive-project.org/) - Scalable 3-in-1 open source and free solution designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
 * [Velociraptor](https://github.com/Velocidex/velociraptor) - Endpoint visibility and collection tool